Swastika: Nazism

-Before the Nazis, the swastika was already in use as a symbol of German völkisch nationalist movements (Völkische Bewegung).
+Before the Nazis, the swastika (tilted at 45 degrees), was already in use as a symbol of the German nationalist Völkisch movement.

 In post-World War I Germany, the newly established Nazi Party formally adopted the swastika in 1920.
 The Nazi Party emblem was a black swastika rotated 45 degrees on a white circle on a red background.
 This insignia was used on the party's flag, badge, and armband.
 Adolf Hitler also designed his personal standard using a black swastika sitting flat on one arm, not rotated.